Matriks404/openSMB2-ExampleGamepack/README.md

 # Running

-1. Download this gamepack by clicking on green button called `Code`, then `Download ZIP`, and copy it to the following directory:
+1. Download zip file with this project by clicking on green button called `Code`, then `Download ZIP`, and from the archive copy the `template.pack` directory to the following location:

 	* On Windows: `%appdata%\LOVE\openSMB2\games\`
 	* On GNU/Linux: `~/.local/share/love/openSMB2/games/`
 	* On macOS: `/Users/user/Library/Application Support/LOVE/openSMB2/games`

-2. Rename the gamepack file to `template.pack.zip` (or just `template.pack` if you have file name extension visibility disabled).

-3. Run openSMB2.
+2. Run openSMB2.

 # Screenshots